And in the End

 The next morning, a huge surprise and a great gift, outside my window: sunshine.
 The real deal, with blue sky and good clouds, the kind that don’t portend imminent rain.
 This morning’s walk a very quick jaunt, just three kilometers to the tip of the cape of Finisterre, truly the end of the (old) world.
 I found a smoother rock amongst those on the craggy cliff and sat on it, thinking, meditating, talking to myself, watching the surf crash against the shore.
 So violent, its arrival, as if the water itself was surprised to encounter this outcropping of land.

 It was still early.
 I was ahead of the tour buses that, in a few hours time, would crowd the parking lot on the other side of the lighthouse.
 I sat alone on those rocks for a good half an hour before a few random pilgrims came along – some I recognized from these last days on the route – and found their own perch.
 Quietly together, we looked out at the horizon.

 At the end of it all, there, looking out at the ocean, I could only shrug at this notion of why.
+I never came to a definitive answer.
 But there’s another question, the one that follows naturally, one that absolutely did get answered for me during my walk on the Camino de Santiago de Compostela.
 I may not know why we walk this earth, but I think I know how:

 Go a little bit slower so you don’t step in the mud.
 Look up, so you don’t miss the beauty.
 Smile whenever you can, it’s contagious.
 Be kind, kinder still to those who aren’t; they need it the most.
 If you need to be snarky (because it is therapeutic) do it under your breath.
 Take everything that is offered to you and be prepared to give away what you have, because other stuff will come.
 Figure out how, even if it’s hard, to be grateful.
 It’s better for you than being angry.